-One performance share award vests based on total shareholder return achieved over the three-year cycle in comparison to a subset of 18 companies (including CenterPoint Energy) in the S&P Utility Index as of January 1, 2011.
-Maximum achievement (150% of target) requires CenterPoint Energy to rank third or higher in that comparison, but no shares would vest if the company ranks below the top 60th percentile in that comparison (threshold level).
-For this performance objective, the target number of performance shares granted will vest using linear interpolation between the threshold and maximum achievement levels.
+One performance share award vests based on total shareholder return achieved over the three-year cycle in comparison to a subset of 18 companies (including CenterPoint Energy) in the regulated subset of the S&P Utility Index as of January 1, 2012.
+Maximum achievement (150% of target) requires CenterPoint Energy to rank third or higher in that comparison, but no shares would vest if the company ranks below the 35th percentile in that comparison (threshold level).
+For this performance objective, the number of performance shares granted will vest using linear interpolation between the threshold and maximum achievement levels.

-The 18 companies included in our regulated company subset of the S&P Utility Index as of January 1, 2011 were:
+The 18 companies included in our regulated company subset of the S&P Utility Index as of January 1, 2012 were: